aerobaticant/Greaseweazle-F7-Plus/README.md

 # Greaseweazle-F7-Plus
-My board design for <a href=https://github.com/keirf/Greaseweazle>Keir Fraser's Greaseweazle</a>
+My board design for [Keir Fraser's Greaseweazle](https://github.com/keirf/Greaseweazle).

 The differences between this design and the original F7 are: